Incremental Class Learning using Variational Autoencoders with Similarity Learning: Conclusions

 \section{Conclusions}

 We investigated to what extent similarity-based loss functions were affected by catastrophic forgetting during incremental similarity learning.
-We do this by implementing a minor variation of the existing catastrophic forgetting testing procedure and testing metric by Kemker \emph{\textit{et al.}} to accommodate testing similarity learning.
-The results show that the extent of catastrophic forgetting was different on each of the loss functions.
-With good pair and triplet mining approaches, we observed that Angular loss was the least affected amongst the loss functions by a small margin.
-The centre loss was the most affected.
-We have found that the severity and rapidness of forgetting depend on the complexity of data (i.e. number of classes, the task's difficulty) in similarity-based loss functions.
+We do this by implementing a minor variation of the existing catastrophic forgetting testing procedure and testing metric by Kemker \emph{\textit{et al.}} \cite{kemker2018measuring} to accommodate testing similarity learning.
+The results show that the extent of catastrophic forgetting differed for each loss function.
+With good Pair and Triplet mining approaches, we observed that Angular loss was the least affected amongst the loss functions by a small margin.
+The Centre loss was the most affected.
+We have found that the severity and rapidness of forgetting depend on the complexity of data (i.e. the number of classes, the task's difficulty) in similarity-based loss functions.
 Therefore, we have shown that retrieval models with similarity-based loss functions are unsuitable for incremental learning without some form of modification to the training procedure.

-In order to address the above, we implemented three existing incremental learning methods to reduce catastrophic forgetting during incremental similarity learning and compared them to our novel approach.
+To address the above, we implemented three existing incremental learning methods to reduce catastrophic forgetting during incremental similarity learning and compared them to our novel approach.
 The results have shown that all the methods helped reduce forgetting in the networks compared to regular training.
 Our method outperformed the other three methods when measured on both base knowledge retention and overall knowledge retention.
-We differentiate our method from traditional exemplar methods that require us to keep images.
-Since using VAEs to generate actual images is a complicated process, we proposed using VAE to generate intermediate representations instead.
+We differentiate our method from traditional exemplar methods that require one to keep images.
+Since using VAEs to generate actual images is a complicated process, we proposed using VAEs to generate intermediate representations instead.
 The results show that we do not require actual images as exemplars during incremental learning.
 Instead, it is essential to remind the network of the previously seen knowledge.

-Our research has also highlighted new avenues for investigation concerning the choice of network architecture as a possible target for overcoming catastrophic forgetting in similarity learning.
-Also research into the use of VAEs to generate inputs to intermediate convolution layers instead of only fully connected layers may be of value.
-We hope this research shed insight into the problem of incremental learning with similarity learning.